mouseless/baked/docs/features/coding-style.md

 ## Id

-This feature provides id configuration for persistent entities.
+This feature provides `Id` configuration for transient and entity classes.

 ```csharp
 c => c.Id()
 ```

-Feature setups single property of an `Entity` class named `Id` and `Baked.Business.Id` type as `Id`. `Id` properties are mapped with `IdGuidUserType` and auto generated with `IdGuidGenerator` as `DbType.Guid`.
+Single property named `Id` and `Baked.Business.Id` type is marked with `IdAttribute`.
+For entities `Id` properties are mapped with `IdGuidUserType` and auto generated with `IdGuidGenerator` as `DbType.Guid`.

 ```csharp
 public class Entity(IEntityContext<Parent> _context, Func<Child> _newChild)